mrvn/RaspberryPi-baremetal/007-licensed-to-chill/README.md

 The Raspberry Pi has receives interrupts from 3 sources, the GPU, the VC and the ARM peripherals.
-These interrupts are split up over 3 registers each with a pending, enable and disable flavour.
+These interrupts are split up over 3 registers each with a pending, enable and disable flavor.
 A lot of the interrupts are used by the GPU/VC and should not be interfered with.
 The basic pending register has all the arm peripherals connected, some select GPU/VC interrupts and 2 bits indicating the 2